Biography of Supervisor Linda D. Puglisi

 Linda Puglisi is also strongly committed to assisting and honoring the many Veterans in the Town.
 She works tirelessly on issues for the Town’s Veterans and sponsors many events honoring them as well as saving the V.A. healthcare system (hospital) from being downsized.
 It is critical to maintain needed services at the V.A. for past, present and future Veterans.
 A new Veterans Park was constructed for all of our Veterans in 2012 at the Cortlandt Waterfront Park in the Verplanck section of Cortlandt and the first Purple Heart Veterans memorial was dedicated in 2014 at Town Hall in Westchester County.
 In 2017 a Vietnam War memorial was dedicated at Town Hall.
 This year a banners project honoring Veterans by the V.A. will begin.

 She has also had the vision to react to the changing world that we live in.
-For example, Cortlandt is a charter member of Sustainable Westchester, which works on energy conservation issues and is now a member of Sustainable Westchester and has been a partner on solar energy initiatives.
+For example, Cortlandt is a charter member of Sustainable Westchester, which works on energy conservation issues and is now a member of Sustainable Westchester and has been a partner on many solar energy initiatives.

-The Town's newly adopted Sustainable Envision Master Plan won in 2016, two prestigious awards from New York and the Westchester Planning Federations.
+The Town's newly adopted Sustainable Envision Master Plan won in 2016, two prestigious awards from New York and the Westchester Planning Federation.
 History is very important to Linda Puglisi and she is proud of the Historic Tollhouse by the Bear Mountain Bridge and the preservation of Aaron Copland's homestead.
 A Historic Advisory Council was recently established with several dedicated volunteers.

 Under Supervisor Puglisi’s leadership, the Town has and continues to prosper economically.
 Small businesses, as well as, larger national stores, call the Town of Cortlandt home.
 She is strongly committed to continuing to sponsor initiatives to help the Town’s economy grow and prosper.
-This year she sponsored a “Shop Cortlandt” and “Do Business in Cortlandt” effort along with civic organizations.
-A new shopping mall area is currently under construction off the Cortlandt Boulevard named "Cortlandt Crossing" and will open in the Fall of 2018.
+Each year she sponsors a “Shop Cortlandt” and “Do Business in Cortlandt” effort along with civic organizations.
+A new shopping mall area opened off Cortlandt Boulevard named "Cortlandt Crossing".
 The town recently retained an Economic Development Consultant to bring in more businesses/industry in the proper locations.